scottfr/SystemsBook/11 Going Global/Going Global.md

 This code has two rules.
 In the first rule the selector is "p" meaning the rule will apply to all "<p>" tags in the document.
 The styling for this rule says to apply a 20-pixel margin around each of these paragraph tags.
 The second rule has the selector "h1, h2".
 This means apply the rule to both "<h1>" and "<h2>" tags and to set the contents of those tags to have an extra large font and to be colored red.

 There are numerous different aspects of an element's style you can set with CSS.
-It is impossible to go into them all here, but for a full and detailed reference we recommend the Mozilla Developer Network's coverage of CSS (<https://developer.mozilla.org/en-US/docs/Web/CSS/Reference>).
+For a full and detailed reference we recommend the Mozilla Developer Network's coverage of CSS (<https://developer.mozilla.org/en-US/docs/Web/CSS/Reference>).

 CSS for a webpage can be placed in a standalone file which is referenced by the webpage or it can be included directly within the webpage.
 Both these can be accomplished by placing a CSS rules within a special tag in the *head* section of the document.
 For example, taking the *head* section from our earlier document, we could either embed the CSS directly: